Meet Marlon Rivas: Visual effects artist behind Avatar: The Way of Water

 From immigrant to veteran to renowned visual effects artist, Marlon Rivas’ journey has been one of passion, perseverance and incredible achievement.

-Marlon Rivas graduated in 2015 with an associate degree and in 2018 with a bachelor’s degree in Computer Animation.
+Marlon Rivas graduated in 2015 with an associate degree and in 2018 with a bachelor’s degree in Animation.
 And with over nine years of experience in the visual effects industry, he has worked on a remarkable list of projects.

 Which is why, as we celebrate the 25th anniversary of The L.A.
 Film School, we’re excited to highlight Marlon’s incredible talent and determination at our 5th Annual Spotlight Awards.
 His journey from an L.A.
 Film School student to industry pro shows just what our grads can achieve.